-Georgian Court's teacher education program courses and experiences were designed to enable candidates to meet the New Jersev Professional Teaching Standards and Interstate Teacher Assessment and Support Consortium standards.
-Candidates must pass edTPA, the New Jersey Department of Education-mandated performance assessment.
-In addition, each course includes one or more keystone assignment or artifact that demonstrates knowledge, skill, or dispositions that link to the standards.
-As candidates progress through their programs, these artifacts are archived in an electronic or eportfolio on Taskstream and monitored by program faculty members.
-The e-portfolio also includes reflections, journal entries and other self-assessments that contribute to a candidate's professional development, reflective practice, and habit of lifelong learning.
-By the end of the program, candidates have amassed a substantial body of evidence that they have met Georgian Court's and the state's standards for beginning teachers.
+Georgian Court's graduate education programs were designed to enable candidates to meet professional standards in their respective area of study.
+Each course includes one or more performance assessments or artifacts demonstrating knowledge, skill, and/or dispositions that link to the standards.
+As candidates progress through their programs, these artifacts are archived in an electronic or e-portfolio on Taskstream and monitored by program faculty.
+The e-portfolio also includes reflections, journal entries, and other self-assessments that contribute to a candidate's professional development, reflective practice, and habit of lifelong learning.
+By the end of the program, candidates have amassed a substantial body of evidence that they have met Georgian Court's and the professional standards within the candidate's respective field.